esanderson/openFVD/README.md

   1. Download [Version 2.0.0 RC1](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/lib3ds/lib3ds-20080909.zip) to application directory
   1. Unzip into application directory (/lib/lib3ds-20080909)
 1. Open fvd.pro with QT Creator and click "Build project fvd"

+# TODO

+- Rename save and load methods to just "save" and "load"
+- Add relative path to header includes and include just the source directories and not their sub-directories
+- Fix the case of classes and variable names
+- Move members to private
+- Convert build to Gradle